Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

-The first half of this series (up through episode 12) was simply wonderful, hovering between 8/10 and 9/10 for me.
-I don't even mind what happened on episode 12 — I thought the girl and boy were both right and both acted right.
+The first half of the show (up through episode 12) was simply wonderful, hovering between 8/10 and 9/10 for me.
+I don't even mind what happened on episode 12 — I thought they were both right and both acted right.

 Between episode 13 and the end, it kept drawing out, and out... and out.
 It became a true shoujo soap drama where one character picks on the tiniest little things and makes the relationship unnecessarily difficult, while the other character can't get away from the past.
 It was slow and tiresome.
 I just didn't enjoy this second half very much, but it was still watchable, and you will probably be able to stick through it.
 Unfortunately, the ending is nothing really worth waiting for anyway.

 The main girl, Nanami, plays it so perfectly in the first half though.
 The way she talks... if I hadn't seen the second half, she'd easily be one of my favorite characters.
 Animation: low-budget mediocrity galore with mostly static frames, but they do try to be artistic with it (e.g. all the bubbly framing around key scenes, or how they occasionally blank out one eye for effect).
 Pacing: slower than average.
 Music: gently compliments every mood, insert songs never feel unwanted or out of place, and they cycle through a remarkable number of ending themes (9!).